 More recent treatments showing promise include therapy with calcium channel blockers, treatment with gamma-interferon and percutaneous needle fasciotomy.

-Depending on the severity of the condition, the surgery options may include:
+Depending on the severity of the condition, surgery options may include:

-- Occupational therapy is needed after surgery to speed recovery and reduce the risks of the contracture returning.
-Techniques may include:
+Occupational therapy is needed after surgery to speed recovery and reduce the risks of the contracture returning.

 Where to get help